-- Special revenue funds are used to account for the proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes.
+Special revenue funds are used to account for the proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes.
 Any operating deficit generated by these activities is the responsibility of the General Fund.
-The School District's special revenue funds are the Food Service Fund, the Child Care Fund, and the Student Activity Fund. - Debt service funds are used to record tax, interest, and other revenue for payment of interest, principal, and other expenditures on long-term debt.
+The School District's special revenue funds are the Food Service Fund (primary revenue source of food sales and federal grants) and the Student Activity Fund (primary revenue source from fundraising and donations earned and received by student groups).